Career criminal jailed for driving car into two young brothers and killing them

 - Using a motor vehicle without a licence

-During the sentencing at Warwick Crown Court today (April 27), Brown was also handed a 15-year driving ban.
+During the sentencing at Warwick Crown Court today (April 27), Brown was handed a 15-year driving ban on top of his jail term.

-Brown was jailed for six months in November last year for possessing the red-handled machete on September 12 and had been let out on licence just six days before the collision.
+The court heard how Brown was jailed for six months in November last year for possessing an 18in red-handled machete and was subsequently released on February 16.

-He had been convicted of the offence in his absence and the reason given for his lengthy sentence was a "previous history of carrying offensive weapons".

-Before being handed six months in prison, Brown had been convicted of wounding in 2014 and common assault and theft from a shop in 2016.
+Before being handed six months in prison, Brown had been convicted of wounding in 2014 and common assault and theft from a shop in 2016 and had a "previous history of carrying offensive weapons".

+The judge was also told that Brown had 57 convictions for 207 offences, in a history of offending stretching back to the 1970s.

 Gwendoline Harrison, 42, was a passenger in the car, and admitted a charge of assault intending to resist arrest at the same hearing after she hit a member of the public as the pair tried to flee the scene.

 Harrison, of Triumph Close, Wyken, has been jailed for six months.

-The boys' father, Rhys, read a statement on behalf of the family:
+Both Brown and Harrison showed no emotion during sentencing.

+In a victim personal statement from the boys' mother, who was physically unhurt, read to Warwick Crown Court by father Reece Platt-May on Friday, she said:

+The grieving mother, saying her two surviving boys were still grappling with nightmares recalling what they also witnessed that day, said:

 Detective Sergeant Paul Hughes, from West Midlands Police, said it was a shocking incident: